lavalink-devs/Lavalink/docs/configuration/ipv6/index.md

 If your server provider does not provide IPv6 or your IPv6 block size is less than `/64`, you can use [Tunnelbroker](/docs/configuration/ipv6/tunnelbroker.md) instead.

-Sometimes, using Tunnelbroker will result in videos that are geo-blocked in every country except the US and Canada, even if the IPv6 address is based in European countries.
-It may also result in videos that are geo-blocked in the US and Canada, even if the IPv6 address is based in the US.
+Beware, when using Tunnelbroker, it will use the country you provided in your account's personal information to feed Google's GeoIP database for your tunnel subnet.
+That's why sometimes it appears that your tunnel is in the US, but the GeoIP location appears to be in other countries.